Presence-Event Berlin

 Let’s imagine: Future Learning Spaces!

 Let’s imagine: Future Learning Spaces!
-The virtual reality application fuelsME consists of innovative teaching and learning spaces.
-The session invites you to take a tour of these ‘Future Learning Spaces’ developed in the joint project of the same name, including a virtual EU Parliament for VR-supported simulation games, an immersive VR creative space with AI technology for collaborative work, a virtual excursion in a national park and a VR room developed by students for physics experiments.
+The virtual reality application fuelsME consisted of innovative teaching and learning spaces.
+The session invited you to take a tour of these ‘Future Learning Spaces’ developed in the joint project of the same name, including a virtual EU Parliament for VR-supported simulation games, an immersive VR creative space with AI technology for collaborative work, a virtual excursion in a national park and a VR room developed by students for physics experiments.

 E,丂oξ – Überwacht für 3,50: A queer feminist intervention against the price of control